velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 I think this is an important point.
 Having a selection of messages to tell about your work, tailored to specific audiences, obviously increases the chance of your message finding a receptive audience.

 Having different levels of narrative to expand to can be important too.
 You can't tell the exact same story in the 160 characters of a Twitter biography that you can in, say, a five minute face-to-face conversation.
-The layering of simple elements can create a complex overall picture, however, as noted by Heath & Heath.
+The layering of simple elements can create a complex overall picture, however, as noted by Heath & Heath (pp48).
 In fact, this is one of their key points for how make ideas "stick".